ceford/cefjdemos-data-jdm-user/articles/en/articles-access/restricting-access-to-an-article.md

     access level.

 **Note:** Joomla!
 4 has introduced a new feature, *Workflows* allowing you to define specific stages for article creation through to publication.

 ## Changing the Access Level of the Article

 If you are changing the access level of an existing article:

-- Log in to the Administrator Home Dashboard.
+- Select **Articles** From the Home Dashboard Site Panel.
+Or...
-- From the Home Dashboard Site Panel click on Articles or from the Sidebar Menu navigate to **Content **→** Articles** to open the Articles List.
+- Select **Content → Articles** from the Administrator menu.
+Then...
-- Find the article you want to restrict access to and click its title to open it.
+- Find and select the article you want to schedule.

 Under most circumstances you would normally set access levels on an article when you create it.
 Remember that the default access level of an